tassamoo/tassamoo/README.md

 - 👋 Hi, I’m @tassamoo
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in learning how to learn
-- 🌱 I’m currently studying Data Analysis and Analytics
+- 🌱 I’m currently studying Web Development
-- 💞️ I’m looking to collaborate on Data related projects
+- 💞️ I’m looking to collaborate on any project that offer me knowledge and opportunity
 - 📫 How to reach me: just send me email on tassamu@gmail.com

 <!---